 Compare the state of two political parties which share a close past connection but which today face distinctly different futures.
 I’m referring to Britain’s Labour Party and the ANC.

-Corbyn won the leadership by mobilising mass backing among an increased party membership (encouraged by internal party reforms). convince the media he was electable.
+Corbyn won the leadership by mobilising mass backing among an increased party membership (encouraged by internal party reforms).
+But he also alienated many of the party’s MPs.
+Forced into a repeat leadership election after most of his shadow cabinet resigned, he had been overwhelmingly re-elected by the membership, yet still failed to convince the media he was electable.

 In early May 2017, Labour was trounced in local government elections, losing a swathe of seats while the ruling Conservatives gained heavily.
 So when new Prime Minister Theresa May called a snap general election a few weeks later, seeking a personal mandate to pursue the country’s fateful “Brexit” negotiations, it was widely expected that Corbyn would drag Labour down to another miserable defeat.

 Corbyn defied expectations.
 Rather than sweeping to a triumphant victory, May lost her party’s majority and was forced into a humiliating deal with the Democratic Unionist Party.
 Labour lost the election, yet managed to project its unexpectedly improved performance as a victory.

 Now it was the Tories in disarray.
 May hung on to her leadership only because those eyeing the top job feared that a new leadership contest would pull the party apart.

 Labour’s success is widely ascribed to Corbyn.
 His election campaign was remarkably low key, almost old fashioned.
 Above all, he projected himself as a rarity in politics – a man of principle whose adherence to a socialist platform had been consistent throughout his career.
 His idealism appealed especially to younger voters, and “Corbinistas” won the war on social media.